ywang412/Android_TournamentManager/GroupProject/Docs/ProjectPlan.md

 - **Exit criteria**: Team member feedback, completed Group UML diagram that can handle changing requirements

 **Activity 2**:  Planning
-- **Description**:  Clearly define a project plan with each member's role in the project.
+- **Description**:  Clearly define a project plan.
 Develop a use-case model that lists the interactions between actors and the system.
 Create a requirements list that will meet the customer's needs.
 Create documentation to describe the low-level design and internal structure of the program.
 Finally, we need to create a thorough test plan to execute and ensure the functionality of the application.
 - **Entrance criteria**:  completed group UML diagram, team member feedback
 - **Exit criteria**: Use Case model, Requirements list, Design document, Project plan, Test plan